CPA Exam Blueprints

 - Public company reporting topics

-- Financial statements of employee benefits plans
+- Financial statements of employee benefit plans

 - Special purpose frameworks